FAQ: Select Agents & Toxins

 The select agent regulations can be found at 42 CFR Part 73, 9 CFR Part 121, and 7 CFR Part 331.
 The select agent regulations implement the Subtitle A and Subtitle B (also known as the Agricultural Bioterrorism Protection Act of 2002) of the Public Health Security and Bioterrorism Preparedness and Response Act of 2002, setting forth the requirements for the possession, use, and transfer of select agents and toxins.

-The Centers for Disease Control and Preventions’ (CDC) Division of Select Agents and Toxins (DSAT) and the Animal and Plant Health Inspection Services’ (APHIS) Agriculture Select Agent Services (AgSAS) jointly constitute the Federal Select Agent Program.
+The Centers for Disease Control and Preventions’ (CDC) Division of Regulatory Science and Compliance (DRSC) and the Animal and Plant Health Inspection Services’ (APHIS) Division of Agricultural Select Agents and Toxins (DASAT) jointly constitute the Federal Select Agent Program.
 See the history of FSAP for more information.

 Pursuant to 42 USC 262a and 7 USC 8401, select agents and toxins are a subset of biological agents and toxins that the Departments of Health and Human Services (HHS) and Agriculture (USDA) have determined to have the potential to pose a severe threat to public health and safety, to animal or plant health, or to animal or plant products.
-The current list of select agents and toxins can be found at 42 CFR §§ 73.3external icon, 73.4external icon, 9 CFR §§ 121.3external icon, 121.4external icon, and 7 CFR § 331.3external icon.
+The current list of select agents and toxins can be found at 42 CFR §§ 73.3, 73.4, 9 CFR §§ 121.3, 121.4, and 7 CFR § 331.3.
 Also see the current select agents and toxins list.

 A subset of select agents and toxins have been designated as Tier 1 because these biological agents and toxins present the greatest risk of deliberate misuse with significant potential for mass casualties or devastating effect to the economy, critical infrastructure, or public confidence, and pose a severe threat to public health and safety: